 - 4. How is torture conceptualized and defined at the domestic level? - 5.
 As a consequence of the rationale(s) followed (Question 1), what is the spectrum of actors, public and/or private, that could fall under the category of 'perpetrators' of torture under different 'norms' (Question 2)? - 6.
 Is there a need or is it legally possible to expand the spectrum of perpetrators in the name of the protection of the victim's human dignity? - 7.
 How far can we go as a matter of policy?
 What would be the systemic implications of the expansion of the spectrum of actors? - 8.
 What are the implications of a possible expansion of the definition under the CAT?
 What are the outer limits of torture as a crime under the CAT? - 9.
 What is the value of such extension in the reconstruction of a customary norm different from what is enshrined in the CAT? - 10.
 If we look at the core obligations deriving from the Convention against Torture, is a possible expansion of the scope of the actors/perpetrators justified?
 Aren't we weakening the guarantees under criminal law?
 What about the principle of legality and of legal certainty?
-Those interested in attending the online event should register sending an email to esiligicj@gmail.com, providing name, last name and institution, by 29 March 2021 (noon).
+Those interested in attending the online event should register sending an email to esiligicj@gmail.com, providing name, last name and institution, by 29 March 2021 (18h00).
 A Zoom link will be circulated to those registered shortly before the event.
-Programme 12:00 - 12:05 Welcome and Introduction to the Conference Dr Ginevra Le Moli and Dr Letizia Lo Giacco Assistant Professors of Public International Law, Leiden University; Chair and Co-Chair of the IG on International Criminal Justice 12:05-12:10 Opening Address Prof. Salvatore Zappalà Professor of International Law, University of Catania (Italy); Editor-in-Chief of The Journal of International Criminal Justice 12:10-12:20 "The prohibition of torture under the UNCAT: purpose and spectrum of actors" [title TBC] Steven Powles QC and Dr Tatyana Eatwell Doughty Street Chambers 12:20-12:30 "What is torture?
-Making the case to expand the definition to include private individuals as perpetrators" Dr Emilie Pottle Temple Garden Chambers
+Programme 12:00 - 12:05 Welcome and Introduction to the Conference Dr Ginevra Le Moli and Dr Letizia Lo Giacco Assistant Professors of Public International Law, Leiden University; Chair and Co-Chair of the IG on International Criminal Justice 12:05-12:10 Opening Address Prof. Salvatore Zappalà Professor of International Law, University of Catania (Italy); Editor-in-Chief of The Journal of International Criminal Justice I. R v Reeves Taylor and Torture by Non-State Actors 12:10-12:20 "Torture by Non-State Actors: 'Quasi-governors' and questions relating to impunity and legal certainty" Steven Powles QC and Dr Tatyana Eatwell Barristers, Doughty Street Chambers